Ngo Dinh Diem: Partition

-On 21 July 1954, the Geneva Accords temporarily partitioned Vietnam at the 17th parallel, pending elections in July 1956 to reunify the country.
-The Democratic Republic of Vietnam controlled the north (including his hometown Quảng Bình province), while the French-backed State of Vietnam controlled the south with Diệm as the prime minister.
-Diệm criticized the French for abandoning North Vietnam to the Communists at Geneva, claimed that the terms did not represent the will of the Vietnamese people, and refused French suggestions to include more pro-French officials in the government.
+On 21 July 1954, the Geneva Accords, signed between the French and the Viet Minh, temporarily partitioned Vietnam at the 17th parallel, pending elections in July 1956 to reunify the country.
+The Democratic Republic of Vietnam controlled the north (including his hometown Quảng Bình province), while the French-associated State of Vietnam controlled the south with Diệm as the prime minister.
+Diệm criticized the French for abandoning North Vietnam to the communists at Geneva, claimed that the terms did not represent the will of the Vietnamese people, and refused French suggestions to include more pro-French officials in the government.

-The Geneva Accords allowed for freedom of movement between the two zones until October 1954; this put a large strain on the south.
+The Geneva Accords allowed for freedom of movement between the two zones; this put a large strain on the south.
 Diệm had only expected 10,000 refugees, but by August, there were more than 200,000 waiting for evacuation from Hanoi and Hải Phòng.
-Nevertheless, the migration helped to strengthen Diệm's political base of support as the refugees, mostly Catholic, were strongly anti-communist.
+Overall, there were about one million Northern émigrés, who played an important role in articulating anti-communist discourse in South Vietnam.
 To address the refugee situation, Diem's government arranged for their relocation to fertile and underpopulated provinces in the western Mekong Delta.
-The Diệm regime also provided them with food and shelter, farm tools, and housing materials, as well as digging irrigation canals, building dykes, and dredging swamp-lands to help stabilise their lives.
+The Diệm regime also provided them with food and shelter, farm tools, and housing materials, as well as digging irrigation canals, building levees, and dredging swamp-lands to help stabilise their lives.